johnpitchko/jekyll-money/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/jhabdas/jekyll-money.
+Bug reports and pull requests welcome at https://git.habd.as/jhabdas/jekyll-money.

 ## Credits